Last updated March 11, 2014

 There are a lot of vegetarian pages on the web, and some are not updated very often.
-The following restaurants may still be listed in some sources but are no longer open: Café Blue Monday, Sauve du Temps, Govinda Jaya Jaya, Elixir, Bimbo, Manbo, Mandys Express, Wrapps, Les Chèvres/Le Chou, Spirite Lounge, Le Bouddha d'Cuisine, Faim du Monde, Ghetto Shul Café, O Jus, TribuTerre Bistro.
+The following restaurants may still be listed in some sources but are no longer open: Café Blue Monday, Sauve du Temps, Govinda Jaya Jaya, Elixir, Bimbo, Manbo, Mandys Express, Wrapps, Les Chèvres/Le Chou, Spirite Lounge, Le Bouddha d'Cuisine, Faim du Monde, Ghetto Shul Café, O Jus, TribuTerre Bistro, Fuchsia.

 Saveurs de Vivre has closed.

 If you have an update or a suggestion for this page, please let us know.
 I'm very grateful for all the updates I've received.

 montreal.com is not responsible for changes in any of the businesses listed on this page.
 Please don't embark on a trip to any of these establishments without calling first.